 2. Hang a bell around his neck.

 Hanging a bell around the dog’s neck is something worth trying.
-This is because if the dog slowly approaching the birds, you and the birds can recognize the dog whenever it’s not visible to you.
+This is because if the dog slowly approaches the birds, you and the birds can recognize the dog whenever it’s not visible to you.

 Therefore, a small bell can buy enough time to execute yourself to prevent danger from happening not only during this essential training period but after that.